-In harsh weather conditions and any time of day or night, they fly via “dark routes” with names of Scandinavian gods on their aircrafts to save lives.
+In harsh weather conditions and any time of day or night, they fly via “dark routes” with names of Scandinavian gods on their aircraft to save lives.
 Their assistance requested not only in Iceland or nearby ocean but even on the southern borders of Europe.
 Flugblogger got on board of aviation department of the only Icelandic organization, which combines search, rescue and some explosive duties.
 Their budget is tight, the climate is severe, helicopters wait to be upgraded, but in most of the situations, they are the only in Iceland, who can bring help from above.

 The text is approved by

-“Seems you are not flying with us today”, the phrase Flugblogger heard during the first attempt to join training flight of Icelandic Coastguard.
+“Seems you are not flying with us today”, the phrase Flugblogger heard during the first attempt to join training flight of Icelandic Coast Guard (ICG).
 Minutes before the departure the crew received an emergency call with code “Alpha”.
 They still were waiting for confirmation from a paramedic, who was on the way to the road accident site, but the preparation for rescue operation has begun already.
-“Sh-sh!” it was impossible for a regular person to understand the noise from crew’s portable radio, but navigator got everything and started to put coordinates on operations board.
+“Sh-sh!”, it was impossible for a regular person to understand the noise from the crew’s portable radio, but navigator got everything and started to put coordinates on operations board.
 Captain and first officer have found the place on Google map: “Must be this part of the Circle road, over there”.

 “Sh-sh!” said portable radio and navigator put on the board weather conditions for the area of a road accident.
 It was clear and bright, not very often weather in Iceland.
 “Sh!”, the final message from the radio.
 “Alright, the paramedic is there and he requests our assistance”, after captains word all team went to the helicopter.
 They took off less than five minutes after and flew to the south of Iceland.